 I am most definitely a dog-person.
 And by dogs, I mean REAL dogs!
 I don’t particularly like cats, and dogs weighing less than 20kg are really just a freaky kind of cat.
 Let’s be honest… there’s really only one true kind of dog: A German Shepherd or Alsatian.
 Intelligent, loyal, strong, fast and good looking – what’s not to like?

-I am currently on my third GSD.
-All three have been bitches; all three have been called Suzy.
-Suzy III, the current incarnation, is trained to the minimum required for a GSD.
+I am currently on my fourth GSD.
+The first three have been bitches; all three have been called Suzy.
+The last Suzy was trained to the minimum required for a GSD.
 The two previous both reached advanced competitive levels in obedience and Police Dog competitions.

 - Never punish or scold your dog.
 If it does something you don’t want it to do, stop it or if appropriate, correct it.
 If it has already done the deed, forget it.
 It won’t have a clue WHY you are punishing it, and the only reason it looks ashamed, is because it senses you are angry.